frederic-perez/AmE-dictionary/data/idioms.md

 __clean one’s plate__ Eat up all the food put on one’s plate.
 __clean-cut__ Neatly groomed. _My sister likes long-haired bad boys, but I’ve always thought that clean-cut guys are cuter._
 __clear the air__ :dart::two::hammer:
+__clear the room__ It can also be used figuratively to describe a situation where something, such as a strong odor or a loud noise, causes everyone to leave the room.
 __click with (one)__ __1__ To have a positive connection or friendly rapport with one, often quickly. __2__ To quickly resonate with one or a group. __3__ To make sense to one; to be able to be understood by one. _The tutor’s explanation of sine and cosine really clicked with me—I think I finally understand it now._
 __clickbait__ Online articles (especially on social media sites) that use provocative or intriguing headlines (often in combination with images) to drive traffic to the source. _I wouldn’t put too much faith in that article about “the one food no one should ever eat”—it’s probably just clickbait._
 __clincher__ :two: The final element; the straw that broke the camel’s back.